UITBU/CISHack-UITBU/README.md

 - install packages `cd Idea4theworld_project && npm install`.
 - `react-native start` & `react-native run android`

-Now you should be able to run the project with react-native run-android

-If you need any help, feel free to let us know.
+If you faces any issues, feel free to let us know.

-## Thank You. from Team Idea4TheWorld
+## Thank You, from Team Idea4TheWorld